 - With strict confidentiality, the Stephen Minister continues to provide Christian care for the person in need.

-If you, or someone you know, might benefit from having a Stephen Minister, contact Rev. Jo Forrest.
+If you, or someone you know, might benefit from having a Stephen Minister, contact The Reverend Dr. Jo Forrest.